DLLarson/my-ansible-nas/README.md

 ./run-ansible.sh
 ```

-Provide the SUDO password first and then the vault password.
+Provide the SUDO password to the first prompt and then enter the Ansible vault
+password in the next prompt.